Regular exercise is essential for a healthy and happy pregnancy, and stretching is a great, gentle way to do so.

 - Step your right leg back, coming down into a lunge.

-- If having your hands down on the ground is too much for you, try placing your hands on your left thigh instead.
+- If having your hands down on the ground is too much for you, try placing your hands on your left thigh instead, or use the support of a sturdy chair or surface.

 - Hold this position for 15 to 30 seconds.